ildus/zappykasten.vim/README.md

 `Zappykasten` is a Vim plug-in that lets you

-- instantly crawl (various) folders (thanks to [fzf](https://github.com/junegunn/fzf) and [ripgrep](https://github.com/BurntSushi/ripgrep))
+- crawl note folders (thanks to [fzf](https://github.com/junegunn/fzf) and [ripgrep](https://github.com/BurntSushi/ripgrep))
-- automatically create a note with the designated search terms if it is yet absent,
+- create a note with the designated search terms if it is yet absent,
-- insert a link to a note through content searches, and
+- insert a link to a note through content searches, and jump to/preview linked notes
-- open linked notes by placing the cursor near the link
+- insert and complete tags, and search for them

 ## Requirements